|

 Kurz has studied art at the Chicago art institute and the St. Louis art institute.
 He was a promising artist, but gave up his art to become a plumber.
 His father is an evangelical minister in Chicago.
 He has been all over the United States, and for several months practiced his trade in Panama.
 His home is now in Lawrence, but he probably will move here.

 Kurz believes in fasting after a long race.
 After he started on the swim he did not eat a thing until yesterday morning, when he ate an orange.
 As soon as he arrived here he bought a chocolate ice cream soda.
-That was all he ate yesterday.Labels: Chicago, Kaw river, Lawrence, sports, The Journal, visitors
+That was all he ate yesterday.Labels: Chicago, Kaw river, Lawrence, sports, swimming, The Journal, visitors

 July 2, 1908 GENERAL H. S. HALL IS DEAD.